In Sorte Diaboli

-In Sorte Diaboli (Latin for "In league with the devil") is the eighth studio album by Norwegian symphonic black metal band Dimmu Borgir, released in 2007.
+In Sorte Diaboli (Latin for "In league with the devil") is the seventh studio album by Norwegian symphonic black metal band Dimmu Borgir, released in 2007.
 It is the band's first concept album.
 A site on the Nuclear Blast website was created for In Sorte Diaboli, in which a new promotional photo can be seen and an audio sample can be heard.
 This would be the last album by Dimmu Borgir to feature ICS Vortex, Hellhammer and Mustis.

 Concept

 In Sorte Diaboli is the band's first concept album, with a story located in medieval Europe.
 It is about a priest who begins to doubt his faith, and then ends up taking the place of the Antichrist.
 "There's this dude that works as a priest's assistant, and after a while he just discovers that he has nothing to do with Christianity", Silenoz says.
 "He just sort of has this awakening and realizes that he has different abilities and different powers and is leaning more to the dark side."
 The words "In Sorte Diaboli" are a repeated line in the song "The Chosen Legacy" and the words also appears towards the end of the song, "The Sinister Awakening".
 The conclusion of the story in the booklet implies that the story of In Sorte Diaboli is not yet finished.
 This remains to be seen, as their next album, Abrahadabra, is heavily influenced by Aleister Crowley's Thelema text The Book of the Law.
 IGN named the album the Top Metal Album of 2007.